 So what of the “caves” that give the Caves Monastery its name?
 Two underground passageways are the burial sites for over 100 monks and saints.
 They are entombed in glass-topped coffins.
 Though covered in burial shrouds, their mummified, skeletal hands, folded in prayer, poke through.
 Pilgrims light a candle as they enter; its not uncommon to see them kissing the coffins.
 Photography inside the caves is strictly forbidden, the access stairway in the image above was as close as I could get.

-I’m not Orthodox, not Christian, not religious at all.
+I am not Orthodox, nor am I Christian, nor religious at all.
 That said, I was floored by the Kyiv Pechersk Lavra, the Kiev Caves Monastery.
 The grounds were lovingly tended to, the caves were simultaneously creepy and spiritual, the art was pleasantly surprisingly, and the buildings were suitably humbling.

 All pictures were taken with a Nikon DSLR camera.
 All images are the property of GringoPotpourri unless credited otherwise, and should be used with permission only.